jacobbieker/Computational_Astrophysics/assignment_four/readme.txt

 4. results folder - contains all graphs
 5. optionparser.py - draft of option parser arguments
 6. test_cluster.py - script for the nosetest testing, to run, run 'mpiexec nosetests test_cluster.py'
+7. 'Assignment_4_Peer_Review.pdf' contains the peer review of the code.